-Bicycle racks are available behind the RISS school building in the JC.
+Bicycle racks are available behind the RISS school building in the JC and at the SC.
 These racks are monitored, but are used at the owner's risk.
 Bicycles may not obstruct the emergency exits, nor be parked outside the staffroom.
-Students who use the bicycle racks in the JC, may enter the School building through the back door of the school.
-In the SC, the students should park in the bicycle shed provided and not in the carport or in the teacher bicycle shed.
+Students who use the bicycle racks in the JC, may enter the school building through the back door.
+In the SC, students should park in the bicycle shed provided and not in the carport or in the teacher bicycle shed.

 Parents may avail themselves to the (free) parking area in the SC if they have an appointment at school or attend a function.
 Parents need to phone the school to have the gate opened for them.
 Students may not use the parking space and should they occasionally need to use it, they must always first ask permission by email from the Deputy Principal.
-As a rule of thumb, permission will only be given for students to park at the SC if they need to attend specific school events.
+As a rule of thumb, permission will only be given for students to park at the SC if they need to attend specific school events or write final exams.

-Emergency exit practice and Lockdown rehearsals
+Emergency Exit Practice and Lockdown Rehearsals

-Evacuation and lockdown procedures are covered in the tutorial and the classroom, but all students should familiarize themselves with the emergency exits in school.
+Evacuation and lockdown procedures are covered in the tutorial and the classroom, but all students should familiarise themselves with the emergency exits in school.
 When the fire alarm sounds, all students should quietly and quickly evacuate the building in an orderly manner (and as indicated and explained during the tutorials), via the nearest emergency exit indicated by a member of staff.
 Students convene in their class groups in the designated Assembly Point, where registration will be taken.
 Students should not take any bags with them.